-Your body enters this state, typically, when you starve it of carbs and force it to use fat as the primary energy source, instead.
-In the keto world, this is the “holy grail”.
+Your body typically enters this state when you starve it of carbs and instead force it to use fat as the primary energy source.
+In the keto world, this is the holy grail.
 It means you’ve successfully convinced your body to use fat as fuel (both the fat you eat, AND the fat you have stored).

-Put another way, ketones are an “alternative fuel” that your body uses for energy when glucose is in short supply.
-The are made in the liver, and a direct byproduct of broken-down fats.
+Put another way, ketones are an alternative fuel that your body uses for energy when glucose is in short supply.
+They are made in the liver and are a direct byproduct of broken-down fats.

-It’s also important to note that “diet” (not eating carbs) isn’t the only way to achieve ketosis.
-Endurance athletes often enter mild states of ketosis after they’ve depleted their current muscle fuel (glycogen) and are forced to switch to using stored-fat as energy.
+It’s also important to note that “dieting” (not eating carbs) isn’t the only way to achieve ketosis.
+Endurance athletes often enter mild states of ketosis after they’ve depleted their current muscle fuel (glycogen) and are forced to switch to using stored fat as energy.

 How do you know if you’re in ketosis?